-All of our U.S. government contracts, as well as certain of our contracts with third parties that are dependent on U.S. government contracts, can be terminated by the U.S. government for its convenience, including our contract with the Department of Homeland Security ("DHS") to deploy our resilient electric grid ("REG") system in Commonwealth Edison Company's ("ComEd") electric grid in Chicago, Illinois ("Project REG").
-Moving to the manufacturing and construction stage of Project REG is dependent upon DHS's approval of the subcontract agreement entered into between AMSC and ComEd on October 31, 2018 (the "Subcontract Agreement") for Project REG.
-We can provide no assurance that DHS will approve the Subcontract Agreement for Project REG.
+All of our U.S. government contracts, as well as certain of our contracts with third parties that are dependent on U.S. government contracts, can be terminated by the U.S. government for its convenience, including our contract with the Department of Homeland Security ("DHS") to deploy our REG system in ComEd's electric grid in Chicago, Illinois ("Project REG").
 Termination-for-convenience provisions typically provide only for our recovery of costs incurred or committed, and for settlement of expenses and profit on work completed prior to termination.
 In addition to the right of the U.S. government to terminate its contracts with us, U.S. government contracts are conditioned upon the continuing approval by the U.S. Congress of the necessary spending to honor such contracts.
 Congress often appropriates funds for a program on a fiscal year basis even though contract performance may take more than one year.
 Consequently, at the beginning of many major governmental programs, contracts often may not be fully funded, and additional monies are then committed to the contract only if, as and when appropriations are made by the U.S. Congress for future fiscal years.
 In addition, government shutdowns could prevent or delay such contracts from being funded.